ayushshrivastv/Droploop/README.md

 # Droploop: Decentralized Referral System

-A decentralized referral system built on Solana using ZK Compression with Light Protocol

-A powerful and cost-effective solution for creating and managing referral campaigns on the Solana blockchain through compressed tokens and the power of ZK compression technology.

-**[Droploop Project](https://droploop-ten.vercel.app)**

-![Screenshot 2025-05-11 at 7 02 22 AM](https://github.com/user-attachments/assets/f88b6e7f-a629-48c6-98ea-aa145f0ccd1c)

-## Overview

 Droploop enables creators to build decentralized referral campaigns that reward users for inviting others to join their community.
 Through unique QR codes and referral links, users can easily share and track their referrals, with rewards automatically distributed as compressed tokens on the Solana blockchain.

 Built for the Best cPOP Interface track of the 1000x Hackathon, this application demonstrates how referral programs can leverage blockchain technology for transparency, cost-effectiveness, and scalability without compromising on user experience.

+**[Droploop Project](https://droploop-ten.vercel.app)**

+![Screenshot 2025-05-11 at 7 02 22 AM](https://github.com/user-attachments/assets/f88b6e7f-a629-48c6-98ea-aa145f0ccd1c)

 ## Referral System Workflow